 This information is very valuable.
 When you know the keywords used to find your website, the more you can optimize your content to target these keywords.

-Another important analytics data is search volume.
-If the keywords you are targeting are not being searched by anyone, then nobody will find your content.
+Another important analytics data is organic search volume.
+If the keywords you are targeting are not being searched by anyone, then nobody will find your quality content.
 You can find keyword search volumes to target using Google Keyword Planner.

 Optimize for SEO